material-components/material-components-web-react/packages/tab/README.md

 #### With Custom Indicator

 Possibly you don't want to use the default underline indicator, but instead would like to use an icon.
-You'll need to add an `indicator` prop, which is a function that returns a `<TabIndicator />` element.
+You'll need to add an `indicatorContent` prop, which should be set to an icon element.

 ```js
 import React from 'react';